-It may seem impossible for a 30-years-old director to debut (I consider this a debut given that it’s not yet clear who directed Piranha II: The Spawning in 1981) with a magnificent film like The Terminator, but that’s what James Cameron did in 1984.
-After all, we are talking about one of the most influential directors in the history of modern cinema (among other things he directed Aliens in 1986, Titanic in 1997, and Avatar in 2009), so there’s little to be surprised.
+It may seem impossible for a 30-years-old director to debut (I consider this a debut given that it’s not clear yet who directed Piranha II: The Spawning in 1981) with a magnificent film like The Terminator, but that’s what James Cameron did in 1984.
+After all, we are talking about one of the most influential directors in the history of modern cinema (among other things he directed Aliens in 1986, Titanic in 1997, and Avatar in 2009), so there’s nothing surprising about it.
 And just a few days ago I wrote about another young prodigy, the master of horror John Carpenter, who in 1978 directed Halloween when he too was just 30 years old.
 But I’m already digressing!
 Let’s go back to The Terminator and start from the plot.

 In 1984, Los Angeles is shocked by a series of homicides committed by a serial killer who chooses his victims among women called Sarah Connor.
-The police seems unable to stop him and in the meantime it also has to deal with Kyle Reese, a guy claiming to have come from the future to prevent a murder… Stop, stop, I simply cannot write down the plot avoiding spoilers!
+The police seems unable to stop him and in the meantime it also has to deal with Kyle Reese, a guy claiming to have come from the future to prevent a murder… Wait a minute, let’s be serious for a moment: I cannot avoid spoilers In writing down the plot of this movie!
 But you all have seen The Terminator, right?

 Now for a serious run.
 In 2029, the few human survivors of a nuclear catastrophe are finally winning the war against the machines thanks to the leadership of the legendary John Connor.
 Skynet (the artificial intelligence that wants the extinction of the human race) only has one final remaining attempt to change the fate of the war: send back a cyborg (Arnold Schwarzenegger) to kill John’s mother, Sarah Connor (Linda Hamilton), thus avoiding the birth of the commander of the human army.
 Luckily, John also manages to send someone back in time, Kyle Reese (Michael Biehn), to protect his future (in the past!) mother.
 Will Kyle succeed in stopping the seemingly unstoppable Terminator?